marlon-rodrigues/SDC-Traffic-Signs-P2/Writeup.md

 | 2.87723506e-18				    | 80 km/h      							|

-For the 2nd image, the model is relatively sure that this is a "Go Straight or Left" sign (probability of 9.99), and the image does contain a "Go Straight or Left" sign.
+For the 2nd image, the model is not so sure  that this is a "Go Straight or Left" sign (probability of 9.99999404e-01), but the image does contain a "Go Straight or Left" sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|